ForgotMyCode/Minesweeper/Readme.md

 ## Minesweeper game

-Minesweeper writter in Delphi using RAD Studio for the [Ideasawakened challenge](https://ideasawakened.com/post/rad-programmer-challenge-number-1-minesweeper-game-build).
+Minesweeper written in Delphi using RAD Studio for the [Ideasawakened challenge](https://ideasawakened.com/post/rad-programmer-challenge-number-1-minesweeper-game-build).

 ## Features